-- 1. All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in Civil Engineering at Delft University of Technology or University of Twente will be admitted to the programme. - Students who do not possess the degree mentioned in subsection 1 are required to obtain proof of admission to the programme from the dean, who will seek the advice of the admission committee on this matter. - 3.
-In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the executive board, laid down in Section 2 of the Student Charter (central part), - a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 4.
+- 1. All students should possess a certificate proving that they have successfully completed their Bachelor of Science studies.
+For admission into the Master's degree programme in Civil Engineering proof is needed as mentioned under a.
+For admission into the Master's degree programme in Applied Earth Sciences proof is needed as mentioned under b. - a.
+All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in "Civiele Techniek" at Delft University of Technology or at University of Twente will be admitted to the programme. - b.
+All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in "Technische Aardwetenschappen" or in "Applied Earth Sciences" at Delft University of Technology will be admitted to the programme. - 2.
+Students who do not possess the degree mentioned in subsection 1 are required to obtain proof of admission to the programme from the dean, who will seek the advice of the admission committee on this matter. - 3.
+In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the executive board, laid down in Part 1.2 "Entrance and admission" and appendix 1 "Policy on fees and enrolment" of the Student Charter (central part), - b. a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 4.
 Students with a foreign Bachelor's degree certificate may only be admitted to the programme if they have a Grade Point Average of at least 75% of the maximum points available. - 5.
-In order to meet the stipulations outlined in subsection 3, clause b, knowledge may be lacking in various subjects as long as it does not exceed the level of 16 credits.
-The missing subjects should be integrated into the programme instead of the parts referred to in Article 3, subsection 1, clause c of the Implementation Regulations.
+In order to meet the stipulations outlined in subsection 3, clause b, knowledge for the programme may be lacking in various subjects as long as it does not exceed the level of 12 credits.
+The missing subjects should be integrated into the programme instead of electives.